-Jose Gomez migrated to Stockton from Mexico in 1978 at the age of 10; by the age of 12 he joined a gang for protection.
-During his teen years, he was incarcerated, stabbed near his heart by rival gang members, and shot during a drive-by-shooting.
+Jose Gomez migrated to Stockton from Mexico in 1978 at age 10; by the age of 12, he joined a gang for protection.
+During his teen years, he was incarcerated, stabbed near his heart by rival gang members, and shot during a drive-by shooting.

 With the help of a high school teacher and gang detective Dale Wagner, Jose graduated from Edison High School with honors and served four years in the U.S. Marines.
 Jose earned his A.A. in Sociology from San Joaquin Delta College.

-Jose is currently the program's coordinator and a Leadership Stockton Alumni, Class of 2012.
+Jose is also a Leadership Stockton Alumni, Class of 2012.

-In 1994, Jose was the recipient a $50,000 fellowship award from the California Wellness Foundation for his efforts to reduce gang violence.
+In 1994, Jose received a $50,000 fellowship award from the California Wellness Foundation for his efforts to reduce gang violence.

 There are currently no external links.